-I am sure some of you remember that a long time ago I promised you a review of a betting product known as Trademate.
-The Trademate team has given me access to the product and I have been tirelessly gathering tones of betting data ever since.
-Having collected a record of more than 11,500 resolved bets I decided the time to write the review of Trademate has come.
+I am sure some of you remember that a long time ago I promised you a review of a betting product known as Trademate Sports.
+The Trademate Sports’ team has given me access to the product and I have been tirelessly gathering tones of betting data ever since.
+Having collected a record of more than 11,500 resolved bets I decided the time to write the review of Trademate Sports has come.

 An important point I would like to make is that after writing the first version of the article a major issue with the settlement of tennis bets was discovered, which severely affected my results.
 After settling the problematic bets manually I have updated the results and my comments on them.